Ashisoma/Portifolio/README.md

 It has links to  my projects website.

 Licence and copywrite.
-This webite was created by Onesmus Okali with the github accout ASHISOMA, No adding or deleting is alowed without cioncent of the owner.
+This webite was created by Onesmus Okali with the github accout ASHISOMA, No adding or deleting is alowed without concent of the owner.